ansys/pyansys-dev-guide/doc/source/how-to/packaging.rst

             )

-Optional Dependencies
+Optional dependencies
 ~~~~~~~~~~~~~~~~~~~~~
-Optional dependencies are third party libraries without which a software is not
+Optional dependencies are third-party libraries without which a software is not
 able to execute particular features.
 This makes it convenient to declare
-dependencies for ancillary functions such as "plotting", "tests", or "docs".
+dependencies for ancillary functions such as *plotting*, *tests*, or *docs*.
 You
-can programmatically integrate dependencies that can be installed as optional
+can programmatically integrate dependencies that are to be installed as optional
 requirements rather than individual packages.

 You may want to have optional packages for your PyAnsys library for a variety of
 reasons, including:

-- **Not all users will want to use the feature.** - For example, you might want
+- **Not all users want to use the feature.** - For example, you might want
   to make using `matplotlib <https://matplotlib.org/>`_ or `pyvista
   <https://docs.pyvista.org/>`_ optional if you expect your PyAnsys library is
   to be used primarily for headless scripting rather than visualization.

 - **Not all users can install the optional package.** - For certain less popular
-  or obscure environments, some binary wheels may not be available or compatible
+  or obscure environments, some binary wheels might not be available or compatible
   with the user's environment.
 For example, if a user of CentOS 6.9 needs to
   have ``manylinux1`` but the package only supports ``manylinux2014`` (CentOS
   7+) or newer, the user's environment wouldn't be able to run the PyAnsys
   library.

 - **Reducing dependency bloat** - Removing the package as a "required"
-  dependency reduces the number of packages to install at installation -time,
+  dependency reduces the number of packages to install at installation time,
   speeding up the installation and reducing the possibility of dependency
   conflicts.
-The trade-off here is any user who wants to access features that
+The trade-off here is that any user who wants to access features that
-  require the optional package will have to install it piecemeal.
+  require the optional package must install it separately.

-If you choose to implement optional packages for your PyAnsys library, here are
+If you choose to implement optional packages for your PyAnsys library, some helpful
-some helpful best practices to follow.
+best practices follow.

-Implementing Optional Packages in the Build System
+Implementing optional packages in the build system
 ++++++++++++++++++++++++++++++++++++++++++++++++++
 Here's how to implement and use optional requirements for the three most
 popular build systems: